 - 5 buttered phyllo sheets.
 Butter the top.

-In total, we have 25 phyllo sheets with 4 layers of walnuts.
+- In total, we have 25 phyllo sheets with 4 layers of walnuts.

-Finally, pour cooled syrup over hot baklava and let it sit until it absorbs the syrup, at least 4-5 hours.
+Soak the baklava in syrup: Pour cooled syrup over hot baklava and let it sit until it absorbs the syrup, at least 4-5 hours.

 How To Cut Baklava

-Traditionally baklava is cut in diamond shapes.
+Traditionally Turkish baklava is cut in diamond shapes.
 It might be a big deal if you have never tried it before, but it is not as hard as you think.

 First, cut the raw baklava into vertical strips.
 Use a sharp knife for this and cut it all the way to the bottom of the pan so that the syrup spreads evenly.
 Then cut it diagonally to make that diamond shape.